Dominic Revan: Barnet

 On 2 September 2022, Revan signed for National League club Barnet.
 He made his debut in a 3–1 defeat to Aldershot Town the following day.
 Revan scored his first goal in senior football on 15 October 2022, in a 3–0 victory over Weston-super-Mare in the FA Cup.
+Revan joined Banbury United on a one-month loan on 25 August 2023.

+On 15 December 2023, he joined Hampton & Richmond Borough on an initial one-month loan deal.
+On 16 January 2024, he joined the club on a permanent basis for an undisclosed fee.

+Salisbury

+In June 2025, Revan joined National League South side Salisbury.